stephenbyrne99/ncurl/README.md

 1. Fork & clone, then run `go vet ./...` before opening a PR.
 2. Keep commits small and descriptive.
 3. All checks must pass before merge.

+## Why?
+I wanted to square off codex vs claude code on building something I would find mildly useful, and have them get it to a complete + production level with as little input as possible.

 ## 📝 License